 The MDU adviser discussed the GMC guidance in paragraphs 17 to 19 of Prescribing and managing medicines and devices.
 This explains that wherever possible, doctors must avoid prescribing for anyone with whom they have a close personal relationship.

-The GMC sets more stringent guidelines for controlled medicines, which doctors can only prescribe to someone close to them if there is no-one else able to do so and the treatment is immediately necessary.
+The GMC sets more stringent guidelines for controlled medicines, which doctors can only prescribe to someone close to them if there is no-one else available who is able to do so and the treatment is immediately necessary.
 If a doctor does need to prescribe anything for themselves or someone close to them, they must make a clear record of why it was necessary to prescribe and, with the patient's consent, tell the patient's own doctors what happened.

 The consultant and the adviser agreed that it was important for both patient and doctor that there was a clear separation of the personal and professional relationships.
-The consultant understood that a GP would be better placed to follow the NICE guidelines for treating hypertension and would to arrange the monitoring required for patients on ACE inhibitors.
+The consultant understood that a GP would be better placed to follow the NICE guidelines for treating hypertension and would need to arrange the monitoring required for patients on ACE inhibitors.
 The GP would also have the full past medical records.

 They also discussed the benefits to his mother to have an impartial doctor, with a duty of confidentiality to her and in whom she could confide.
 They discussed the emotional pressure to help his mother he had felt as a son, how this had encouraged him to act outside his usual practice, and why this was therefore a good reason not to be involved in his mother's medical care.